cswluo/SEF/README.md

 Due to the random generation of train/val/test data on some datasets, the classification accuracy may have a bit fluctuation but it should be in a reasonable range.

-The pretrained SEF models can be download from [HERE](https://pan.baidu.com/s/1r-mP0mQop20bSGnau6SUGg) with code `javascript i5wk`.
+The pretrained SEF models can be download from [HERE](https://pan.baidu.com/s/1r-mP0mQop20bSGnau6SUGg) with code `i5wk`.

 ## Results